haginrich/goscrobble/README.md

 ## Configuration

 A configuration file is created automatically in your config directory (usually `$HOME/.config/goscrobble/config.toml`).
+See <https://toml.io/en/> for TOML syntax.

 <details>